AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/getenv2.md

 ---
 title: 'getenv/2'
 predicates:
- - 'getenv/2' : gets the value of the given os environment variable
+- {sig: 'getenv/2', desc: 'gets the value of the given os environment variable'}
 ---
 `getenv/2` — gets the value of the given os environment variable